-Face Your Fears: Once Suzie entered the Digital World, he became so hasty in trying to resolve all their problems and return home that he was the only human not terrified by Zhuqiaomon at first sight.
+Face Your Fears: Once Shiuchon entered the Digital World, he became so hasty in trying to resolve all their problems and return home that he was the only human not terrified by Zhuqiaomon at first sight.

 Freudian Excuse: Before the start of the series, he once baldly wounded another boy and vowed never to use violence as a solution.
 It doesn't help that later he ended up getting Terriermon injured in the video game.